Aciiverse/syncSwiftScript/README.md

 ### Step by step guide (VS Code Action)

 1. Open your local repository with VS code and open a terminal / cmd there.
-2. Then add your new remote with the following command:
+2. Then add your new remote with the following command e.g.:

-        git remote add <your remote link hier>
+        git remote add <your remote name here> <your remote link hier>

 3. Copy the script `syncSwiftScript.ps1` in your repository (e.g. in `./.vscode/syncSwiftScript.ps1`)
 4. After you have to add the task for VS code.
 Go to the `./.vscode/task.json` direction and integrate the following code (simply look at the detailed VS code documentation if you have any questions):